| |

 teacher; athletic coach; retail food

-business; candidate in primary for Michigan
+business; candidate for Michigan

 state house of representatives from Saginaw County 1st District,